pmq20/node-packer/node/doc/api/stream.md

 const http = require('http');

 const server = http.createServer((req, res) => {
-  // `req` is an http.IncomingMessage, which is a Readable Stream.
+  // `req` is an http.IncomingMessage, which is a readable stream.
-  // `res` is an http.ServerResponse, which is a Writable Stream.
+  // `res` is an http.ServerResponse, which is a writable stream.

   let body = '';
   // Get the data as utf8 strings.